RamoramaInteractive/Memory-Game/README.md

 * The player can choose the number of face down memory cards.
 * The color of the cover sheet can be chosen by yourself in red, blue, green and yellow.
 * The player can use either the camera or the photo gallery to customize their own cover sheet **(No longer possible due to upgrade)**.

+## Usage
+Connect your Android device (min.
+API 21, max.
+API 29) to your computer and install the *MemoryGame.apk* file.

 ## Updates
 It has been upgraded with *Android Studio Arctic Fox 3.1.*, *Gradle 7.0.0* and *Java 11* for Android APIs 21 (Android 5.0) to API 29 (Android 8.0) since Aug 11, 2021.